6 Best Facility Maintenance Software of 2026 (In-Depth Review)

 At Coast, we take our software reviews seriously.
 Our review methodology evaluates software across seven critical categories that help differentiate the solutions from one another.
 Each category receives a score from one to five, with five being the highest, and a maximum possible score of 35 points.

-All five options can run a facility maintenance program, but they’re optimized for different realities — custom workflows, vendor coordination, asset cost tracking, technician usability or real-time operational visibility.
+All six options can run a facility maintenance program, but they’re optimized for different realities — custom workflows, vendor coordination, asset cost tracking, technician usability or real-time operational visibility.

 1 Trust Icon